Do I Need Protein Powder?

 You need protein to build and repair muscles, in addition to providing energy, building the foundation for your organs, and supporting growth.
 People also need to consume nine essential amino acids that the body cannot produce itself.
 It must come from outside protein.

 Protein is incredibly important to a diet.
 It’s blasted at us in all forms of advertising.
 However, despite this mass-marketing, only 3% of the US population have a protein deficiency.
-Interestingly enough, that 3% is a perfect overlap of how many vegans and vegetarians are in the US.
+Interestingly enough, 97% of the US population is fiber deficient.

 So, it’s unlikely that you are protein deficient unless you’re vegan or vegetarian.
 We are vegetarian, and we get enough quality protein from eggs, nuts, healthy carbs, and eating lot’s of vegetables throughout the day.